Narathiwat province: Air

-Narathiwat Airport has a direct flight from and to Bangkok daily, operated by Air Asia, departing from Bangkok in the morning and leaving Narathiwat for Bangkok in the afternoon.

-It also has Thai Smile from Narathiwat to Suvanrabhumi airport.
+As of January 2026 Narathiwat Airport (Code: NAW) has two direct flights from and to Bangkok's Don Mueang Airport (DMK) daily, as well as one direct flight from and to Bangkok's Suvarnabhumi Airport (BKK).
+All three flights arrive at and depart from NAW between the late morning to early afternoon hours.
+These are all operated by Air Asia, the only airline currently offering flights to and from Narathiwat.

 Rail

 Although there is no direct access to Mueang Narathiwat District, Narathiwat's main railway station and nearest to Mueang District is Tanyong Mat Railway Station, on the Southern Line, in Ra-ngae District.
 Other major stations along the line in Narathiwat include Rueso, Su-ngai Kolok, Su-ngai Padi and Cho-airong.
 Distance to Narathiwat by rail is roughly 1100 kilometres from Bangkok Railway Station.

 Road

 Highway 42 is considered as main highway in Narathiwat and its terminus, Su-ngai Kolok.

 Health

 Narathiwat is mostly served by public hospitals.
 Its main hospital is Naradhiwas Rajanagarindra Hospital and the province has one university hospital which is Galyanivadhanakarun Hospital of the Faculty of Medicine, Princess of Naradhiwas University.